alykoshin/require-dir-all/README.md

 var modules = require('require-dir-all')('directory_to_require');
 ```

-Afterwards variable ```modules``` will contain exports from all the files in directory accessible as its properties, for
+Afterwards variable ```modules``` will contain exported values from all the files in directory accessible as its properties, for
 example ```modules.module1```

 You may provide additional options using second optional parameter: